togglebyte/anathema-guide/src/components.md

 (read-only).

-To pass external state to a component provide a map in the template with a key, value pair:
+To pass external state to a component provide a map in the template with a key-value pair:

 ```
 @my-comp { key: "this is a value" }
 ```

-To use the external state in the component refer to the map passed into the
+To use the external state in the component refer to the keys in map passed into the
 component:

 ```
+// component template
 text "the value is " key
 ```